adiel098/Telegram-AutoTrade-Bot/README.md

 # 🚀 Telegram Automated Crypto Trading Bot

-The Shiling Script Project is a powerful bot designed to automate cryptocurrency trading based on signals from a Telegram channel.
+The AutoTrade Bot Project is a powerful bot designed to automate cryptocurrency trading based on signals from "Predictum" Telegram signals channel.

 ## 📈 Integration